clartaq/cwiki/resources/private/md/About_Front_Matter.md

 ## Some Important Notes ##

 ### There must be a title ###
-If no title is present, a really ugly, random title will be created and used.
+If no title is present, an ugly, random title will be created and used.
 The ugliness is to make it easier for you to spot in the [[All Pages]] page.

 ### The author must already be known to CWiki ###
 If the author does not already exist in the database, the contents of the file will not be added to the database.